TinaSay/AuthorManagerPlugin/README.md

 # Authors Manager Plugin

-A plugin was made as a test task for Toptal.
 The plugin is standardized and organized, using object-oriented approach.
 The purpose of the plugin is the CRUD actions for authors from the admin panel and displaying them on front end.

 ## Features